-If you have a sizeable email list, you can get paid a lot of money for including ad spots on your emails.
-For example, if you have a list with thousands of subscribers in the solar power niche, you can approach a company which sells solar power products and ask them to pay you to include their logo in your emails.
+If you have a sizeable email list, you can get paid money for including ads in emails.
+For example, if you have a list with thousands of subscribers in the solar power niche, you could approach a company which sells solar power products and ask them to pay you to include their logo in your emails.
 The solar power company benefits because they get their brand in front of thousands of new prospects, and you get paid.
 It's a win-win situation.

 Ask people to pay for your emails